-- 1) Establish procedures for implementing drought rates. - 2) Inform the public regarding potential drought rates -with public outreach. - 3) Establish a "drought contingency fund" for the expenses related to drought administration. - 4) Enforce the water waste prohibition regulation with legal, operations, and water efficiency. - 5) Educate customers on how to read their water meters in order to determine their own monthly usage during times of demand restrictions -with public outreach. - 6) Assist community members whose wells have gone dry due to drought conditions, to access drinking water through bulk water stations and key cards with public outreach. - 7) Provide prompt notice to a customer whenever the District obtains information that indicates that a leak may exist within the end-user's exclusive control.
+- 1) Establish procedures for implementing the drought rates. - 2) Inform the public regarding potential drought rates -with public outreach. - 3) Establish a "drought contingency fund" for the expenses related to drought administration. - 4) Enforce the water waste prohibition regulation with legal and water efficiency. - 5) Educate customers on how to read their water meters in order to determine their own monthly usage during times of demand restrictions -with public outreach. - 6) Assist community members whose wells have gone dry due to drought conditions, to access drinking water through bulk water stations and key cards with public outreach.

 The primary responsibility of administration and legal staff is to ensure that customer service continues as planned-for in drought conditions and that EID's actions are legal and defensible.
-It is important that the administration and legal staff be apprised of policy and planning activities with regard to water supply, regional activities, and inter-agency planning.
+It is important that the administration and legal staff be appraised of policy and planning activities with regard to water supply, regional activities, and inter-agency planning.

-- 1) Ensure the District follows applicable state law when declaring drought conditions, and include citations to pertinent legal authority in drought-related Board actions. - 2) Continue to enforce the water waste prohibition regulation with water efficiency, operations, and customer services. - 3) Examine possible legal implications of dry reservoirs and canals during drought conditions, and associated liability at recreational lakes with recreation and property. - 4) Examine the District's Board Policies and Administrative Regulations for potential changes and/or additions for better drought management. - 5) Investigate all dry-year water supply options such as water transfers, conjunctive use, and groundwater banking with engineering and operations. - 6) Track legislation and regulation relating to drought, especially as they pertain to curtailing water rights, prescribing or prohibiting actions by water suppliers, financing drought management, water transfers, and ground-water banking.

-- 7) Urge county and city planners to consider the drought stages when implementing development and future planning scenarios. - 8) Collaborate with regional water management groups, such as RWA, MCWRA, and CABY with engineering and operations.
+- 1) Ensure the District follows applicable state law when declaring drought conditions, and include citations to pertinent legal authority in drought-related Board actions. - 2) Continue to enforce the water waste prohibition regulation with water efficiency. - 3) Examine possible legal implications of dry reservoirs and canals during drought conditions, and associated liability at recreational lakes with recreation and property. - 4) Examine the District's Board Policies and Administrative Regulations for potential changes and/or additions for better drought management. - 5) Investigate all dry-year water supply options such as water transfers, conjunctive use, and groundwater banking with engineering and operations. - 6) Track legislation relating to drought, especially as it pertains to financing drought management, water transfers, and ground-water banking. - 7) Urge county and city planners to consider the drought stages when implementing development and future planning scenarios. - 8) Collaborate with regional water management groups, such as the Regional Water Authority (RWA); and the Cosumnes, American, Bear, and Yuba Rivers group (CABY) with engineering and operations.